HughKeenan/project-game/README.md

 ### Databases
 + SQLite: database used during development
-+ PostgreSQL: tUsed to store project data
++ PostgreSQL: Used to store project data

 ### Other tools
 + Git: Used for version control